Norwich Northern Distributor Road: Scheme objectives

 The Greater Norwich Development Partnership, a non-departmental public body which includes Norfolk County Council and Norwich City Council, has described the dual carriageway as "an integral part of our plans to improve the local public transport network and reduce reliance on the private car."

 The road was rated priority 'A1' by the East of England Regional Assembly and strongly supported by Norfolk County Council.

 Environmental impact

 The local Green Party candidate highlighted that the road would generate an addition 25,000 tonnes of CO2 emissions in the first year.

 Norfolk County Council have described the scheme as having 'large adverse' impacts on several protected species, including barn owls and bats and a 'moderate adverse' impact on landscape.

+The road has seven bat bridges, intended to mitigate the impact on local bat populations, which were criticised by Liz Truss in her memoir Ten Years to Save the West.

 Opposition

 The road was the focus of a long running UK road protest from a local campaign group and was also opposed by the Campaign for Better Transport, a public transport advocacy group.

 Campaign for Better Transport executive director Stephen Joseph criticised the scheme as poor use of funding when the DfT revealed the Norwich Northern Distributor Road was going ahead, while the Sustainable Travel Cities and Kickstart Bus programs were suspended.

 Despite the route having been changed so that it no longer crosses the River Wensum (a Site of Special Scientific Interest), some opponents argue that there would be pressure to extend the road across the valley in the future, see Norwich Western Link.